MertCelik0/WeatherApp/README.txt

-# WeatherApp

-## Introduction

-> An application that captures and displays the current weather conditions with a web service written in SwiftUI software language.
+An application that captures and displays the current weather conditions with a web service written in SwiftUI software language.